 What Is A Target Zero Program?

 Cities and states around the world have designed Target Zero programs to work with their unique safety needs.
-The goal of the Target Zero movement is to work aggressively towards reducing traffic fatalities, with the goal of zero traffic-related deaths in the targeted area.
+The goal of the Target Zero movement is to work aggressively towards eliminating fatalities from traffic accidents, with the goal of zero traffic-related deaths in the targeted area.